mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 * `qa+`: Critical flow or high chance of regression.
 QA should focus on testing this issue.
 When you use this label *leave a comment in the issue with context about how to test it*.
 * `qa-`: This is not something that should be tested by QA
 * `regression`: This used to work and now it doesn't
-* `maintenance`: This is work related to the quality of our code base.
-This can often be overlooked if we're focusing on feature work but it's important to make time for improving and maintaining the code.
-Do not mistake this with the uppercase `Maintenance` label which is used by other teams.
 * `needs:*`: We need input from a team, for example, `needs:product` means we need a product manager.

 ## Product Planning